panzerdp/dmitripavlutin.com/content/posts/167-typescript-satisfies/index.md

 The type represents an object having a property `movie`, which can be either a string or an array of strings (if you're many favorite movies).

-## 2. Checking a value type using satisfies
+## 2. Conforming a value to a type: satisfies